datacamp/courses-introduction-to-python/chapter4.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:2 key:3662ff6637
-## Numpy Side Effects
+## NumPy Side Effects

-As Filip explained before, Numpy is great for doing vector arithmetic.
+As Filip explained before, `numpy` is great for doing vector arithmetic.
 If you compare its functionality with regular Python lists, however, some things have changed.

-First of all, Numpy arrays cannot contain elements with different types.
+First of all, `numpy` arrays cannot contain elements with different types.
 If you try to build such a list, some of the elments' types are changed to end up with a homogenous list.
 This is known as _type coercion_.

-Second, the typical arithmetic operators, such as `+`, `-`, `*` and `/` have a different meaning for regular Python lists and Numpy arrays.
+Second, the typical arithmetic operators, such as `+`, `-`, `*` and `/` have a different meaning for regular Python lists and `numpy` arrays.

 Have a look at this line of code: